dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/image-tag.md

 ### getImageId

 Get the ID of the image.
+The ID is the unique identifier of the image.

 ```java
 int getImageId();